Curacautín

-Curacautín, which means "Gathering Stone" in Mapudungun, is a commune and city in the Chilean province of Malleco.
-Curacautín is located 90 kilometres northeast of Temuco, in a valley near the volcanoes Tolhuaca, Lonquimay and Llaima, all of which can be seen from the city.
-Historically, it served as a highway of sorts for the Pehuenches that lived on either side of the Andes mountain range.
+Curacautín (from the Mapudungun kura kawin, meaning "gathering stone"), is a commune and city in the Chilean province of Malleco, in the Araucanía Region.
+Curacautín is located about 90 kilometres (56 mi) northeast of Temuco and roughly 673 kilometres (418 mi) south of Santiago, in a valley near the volcanoes Tolhuaca, Lonquimay, and Llaima, all of which can be seen from the city.
+Historically, it served as a highway of sorts for the Pehuenches who lived on either side of the Andes mountain range.

+Geography

-Volcanic origin
+Volcanic origin and natural environment

 This area is known for its natural environment, and the Conguillío and Tolhuaca National Parks, and Malleco and Malalcahuello-Nalcas National Reserves are close by.
+The commune lies within the active volcanic cordillera and precordillera geomorphological units of the Andes, and its climate ranges from winter-rainfall tundra and Mediterranean types at lower elevations to cooler, wetter mountain climates at higher elevations, according to the Köppen climate classification.
+The commune straddles the watersheds of the Biobío, Imperial, and Toltén Rivers, and contains several lakes and rivers, including Laguna Blanca, Laguna Verde, and the Cautín and Malleco rivers.

+Several distinct native forest ecosystems occur within the commune, a number of which are classified as vulnerable or endangered, including Nothofagus-dominated deciduous and evergreen Andean forests and stands featuring monkey puzzle trees (Araucaria araucana).
+A significant share of the commune's territory falls under some form of environmental protection, including the Araucarias Biosphere Reserve, Conguillío and Tolhuaca National Parks, the Malalcahuello, Malleco, and Nalcas National Forest Reserves, and the privately protected ECCO2 conservation initiative.

 History

-The fort at Curacautín was founded on March 12, 1882, by Gregorio Urrutia.
+The fort at Curacautín was founded on March 12, 1882, by Gregorio Urrutia as part of Chilean efforts to control the local indigenous population; the site was chosen for its relatively elevated plateau, roughly 400 metres above sea level, which offered visibility in all four cardinal directions.

-Between 1913 and 1915, two important structures (the railroad and the Greater City Hall) were built.
-In 1938, Mosso plywood factory began production, being the first in Chile to export plywood.
-This, coupled with the railroad, allowed products to be shipped all over Chile as well as internationally.
-This factory was one of the main employers of the commune, having a big impact in every aspect of the city.
-In 2000, FOCURA (formerly Mosso) its declares in bankruptcy, ending an era in Curacautín.
+Construction of the Púa–Lonquimay railway branch began in 1906, running from Púa station to Selva Oscura station over 49 kilometres; the line was later extended to Curacautín in October 1914 and formally inaugurated in 1915, giving the town its own railway station.
+Between 1913 and 1915, two other important structures — the railroad facilities and the Greater City Hall — were built.
+In 1938, the Mosso plywood factory began production, becoming the first in Chile to export plywood.
+This, coupled with the railroad, allowed products to be shipped throughout Chile as well as internationally, and the factory became one of the commune's main employers, with a significant impact on nearly every aspect of city life.
+In 2000, FOCURA (formerly Mosso) declared bankruptcy, ending an era in Curacautín.

-Wood from the forests of the Curacautín Valley was the first product jointly labelled as meeting Forest Stewardship Council (FSC) and Fairtrade International (FLO) standards, manufactured commercially by Swedish firm Kährs from 2011.
+Wood from the forests of the Curacautín Valley was the first product jointly labelled as meeting Forest Stewardship Council (FSC) and Fairtrade International (FLO) standards, manufactured commercially by the Swedish firm Kährs from 2011.